 October 2019 Featured Sarah Cook is back with another delicious family-friendly recipe.
 This Roast Chicken Recipe is one you will be wanting to instantly try.
 Our thanks again to Sarah for this mouthwatering meal.

-Learn the secrets to making the perfect Paleo Roast Chicken each and every time.
+Learn the secrets to making the perfect Pale Roast Chicken each and every time.
 This dry brined chicken is hands down the best chicken you will ever make.
 Perfect for a Sunday meal or as part of weekly meal prep, you’ll love this juicy and flavorful Whole30 roast chicken.

 Perfect Pale Roast Chicken Recipe